 - They taught that reparative therapy can be dangerous to the client's mental health.

-- They taught that sexually active persons with same-sex attraction can still attain Heaven after death.
-This is a serious heresy according to many religious conservatives.
+They taught that sexually active persons with same-sex attraction can still attain Heaven after death.
+This was a serious heresy according to many religious conservatives.

 One year later, Alan Chambers, the president of Exodus, offered a sincere apology for all of the harm that his organization had done to individuals members of the LGBT community down through the decades.
 He announced that Exodus was ceasing business after 37 years of operation.
-It had become obvious to most of Exodus' leaders that the group's success rate at converting LGBT individuals into heterosexual was zero or essentially zero.
-They had some success at persuading some lesbians and gays to become celibate and adopt a life of loneliness without the support of an intimate partner.
-They had some success at convincing bisexuals to pursue relationships only with members of the opposite sex.
+It had become obvious to most of Exodus' leaders that the group's success rate at converting LGBT individuals from homosexual to heterosexual orientation was either zero or essentially zero.
+They had some success at persuading a few lesbians and gays to become celibate and adopt a life of loneliness without the support of an intimate partner.
+They also had some success at convincing a few bisexuals to pursue relationships only with members of the opposite sex.
 But they, and other faith-based groups promoting reparative therapy failed at converting LGBs to heterosexuality.

 Chambers posted the following sincere message on Exodus' web site: